theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

             # provide proper permissions to bs cli executable
             chmod u+x $HOME/bin/bs

-            # add the 'bs' command line tool to the $PATH variable so that you can call the command line tool from any directory
+            # add the 'bs' command-line tool to the $PATH variable so that you can call the command-line tool from any directory
             export PATH="$PATH:$HOME/bin/"

             # authenticate with BaseSpace credentials